 In a town or city where there’s a Waitrose, homes closest to it tend to cost 12% more, on average.
 Than other homes in the area but further away from the shop.
 For M&S, the uplift is around 10.75%, while homes close to a Sainsbury’s gain around 8.6%.

 Where a property is close to all three, the maximum average house price gain is cappe at around the 12% mark.

 “Convenience is clearly value highly by many home buyers and the more upmarket supermarket brands are still capturing the biggest value boost,” said Robert Holmes.
 “But, home-buyers aren’t only willing to pay more for easy access to Waitrose, M&S and Sainsburys.”

 What caught the eye in the Lloyds research is that the growing popularity of budget supermarket chains is also proving positive for home sellers.

-The value of residential properties close to an Aldi or Lidl, have gained around 15% over the past four years.
+The value of residential properties close to an Aldi or Lidl, has increase around 15% over the past four years.
 That’s a faster increase than any other store and compare with an average of around 10% for properties close to all other supermarket brands.
-That’s a huge improvement as in 2014, homes close to an Aldi store were typically worth more than 3% less than other residential homes further away from the budget supermarket.
+That’s a huge improvement as in 2014, homes close to an Aldi store were typically worth more than 3% less than other residential homes.
+Further away from the budget supermarket.

-“When you’re house hunting, there are a lot of different details that can make a home more or less attractive to prospective buyers and it appears that for the majority, any type of supermarket is considered a definite plus point,” said You Choose Windows.
-“If you’re hoping to make a profit on a home, this research shows its worthwhile taking a look at what plans different supermarkets have for your area – you could end up making an even bigger capital gain than you initially expect!”
+“When you’re house hunting, there are a lot of different details that can make a home more or less attractive to prospective buyers and it appears that for the majority.
+Any type of supermarket is considering a definite plus point,” said You Choose Windows.
+“If you’re hoping to make a profit on a home.
+This research shows its worthwhile taking a look at what plans different supermarkets have for your area.
+You could end up making an even bigger capital gain than you initially expect!”

 By Property Division